Dona Drake: Early life

-Drake was born Eunice Westmoreland in Miami, Florida in 1914, one of five children of Joseph Westmoreland and his wife, Novella (née Smith).
-U.S. Census reports on her family history identify her grandparents as one black couple and one couple that was black/white.
+Drake was born Eunice Westmoreland in Miami, Florida on November 15, 1914 to Joseph Andrew Westmoreland, Sr. and Novella (née Smith).
+She had four siblings.

+Ethnicity

+The 1910 United States census, taken in Florida, lists her father as black and her mother, taken in Alabama, as black.
+The 1920 United States census, taken in Florida, records her and her parents as being mulatto.
+The 1930 United States census, taken in Pennsylvania, records her and her parents as being negro.
+The 1950 United States census, taken in Pennsylvania, records her father and brother as negro and Drake (under the name Dona Travilla), taken in California, as white.
+Drake was likely African American with some white heritage from her father's side.
+Drake often presented herself as Hispanic and reportedly spoke Spanish but had no documented Hispanic, Spanish, or Latin American heritage.
+Her father was from Arkansas and her mother was from Alabama.

 Career

-Entering show business in the 1930s, she used the names Una Velon (or Una Villon), Rita Rio and Rita Shaw.
+Entering show business in the 1930s, she used the names Una Velon (pronounced YOO-nə; also spelled Una Villon), Rita Rio and Rita Shaw.
+The newspapers of the day ascribed her billed-name changes to “Rita Shaw,” and then to “Dona Drake,” as Paramount’s.

 Una Villon

 She began performing in 1932, working under the name Una Villon as a chorus girl and in nightclubs.
 As Una Villon, she appeared in Earl Carroll's Vanities in 1933, prompting Paul Harrison to write in a review printed in The Indiana Gazette: "Most noteworthy newcomer is Miss Una Villon who sings, dances and looks like a 16-year-old incarnation of Ann Pennington.
 Only a couple of days before the premiere she was hired away from a Broadway night club and already has proved her right to a place in the big-time spotlight."

 In 1934, columnist Walter Winchell wrote about her performance in a night club: "Una Villon's torso shifting serves to synchronize the tempos instead of Berren's directing — this young lady directs the tooters with her wiggling."